perty/x-wish/doc/prompts/chapter1.md

 typing code and solving problems.
 I still need to know the ins and outs of programming.
 But Copilot is a great help.
-It is trying to fill in the words for me here where it complements itself as great tool.
+It is trying to fill in the words for me here where it complements itself as a great tool.
 LOL.